Hundreds of opposition protesters arrested in Armenia - Journal du Cameroun

 Analysts say that the opposition so far lacks resources to oust the leader even though huge public anger has built up in recent years.

-The number of demonstrators has somewhat dwindled over the past few days, down from roughly 40,000 who took to the streets Tuesday when Sarkisian was elected by parliament.
+The number of demonstrators had somewhat dwindled over the past few days, down from roughly 40,000 who took to the streets Tuesday when Sarkisian was elected by parliament.

 On Thursday, more than 15,000 protesters staged a rally outside government headquarters as Sarkisian chaired his first cabinet meeting since the controversial vote.